haleyatkins18/compbio_pipeline_project/README.md

 ### Output files
 - All files and results are found in the PipelineProject_HA directory

+- Each of the commands generate more files, but this only includes the files that are pertinent to running the pipeline.
+More information on the other files can be found at the software links.

 - blast
 --Blast output results of blasting the longest contig from the SPAdes assembly against the Betaherpesvirinae subfamily